Hosting and bandwidth provided by MacAce.net.

 Also see: How does the battery life of the iPhone 3GS compare to the iPhone 3G in "real-world" tests?
-Is the battery replaceable?
+Is the battery designed to be replaced?

 Also see: All iPhones with the A1303 Model Number, the 2315* EMC Number, and the iPhone2,1 Model Identifier.